AI Product Architecture & Operations10 min read

 When to use it: competitive intelligence, due diligence, customer research, technical analysis, regulatory scanning, content aggregation.

 PM decisions: which sources to include, how to handle conflicting information, what output structure serves the user, how to score source reliability.
+The retrieval layer itself is a product decision: chunking, indexing, and grounding choices have direct UX and trust implications that PMs should own, not delegate entirely to engineering.

 2. Task execution (filesystem, terminal, API access)